hpe-storage/scod/docs/csi_driver/deployment.md

 primera3par-secret       Opaque        5         2m
 ```

-This `Secret` is used by the CSI sidecar in the `StorageClass` to authenticate to a specific backend for CSI operations.
+This `Secret` is used by the CSI sidecars in the `StorageClass` to authenticate to a specific backend for CSI operations.
 In order to add a new `Secret` or manage access to multiple backends, additional `Secrets` will need to be created per backend.

 !!!
 Note "Secret Requirements"
     * Each `Secret` name must be unique.
     * **servicePort** should be set to **8080**.

-To create a new `Secret`, specify the name, `Namespace`, backend username, backend password string (`YWRtaW4=`) encoded to **base64** and the `backend` IP address to be used by the CSP and save it as `custom-secret.yaml`.
+To create a new `Secret`, specify the name, `Namespace`, backend username, backend password string (`YWRtaW4=`) encoded to **base64** and the backend IP address to be used by the CSP and save it as `custom-secret.yaml`.

 ```markdown fct_label="HPE Nimble Storage"
 apiVersion: v1